angelalmachado/angelalmachado-2023-01-17-dsci310-git-ange/README.md

 - `git clone <URL>`: takes what's on github and does a one time download to your computer
 - `git add <FILE>`: add the <FILE> to the staging area
+- `git commit`: commit the file to github!